-3.6.9 - Combined B.S./M.Ed. five year program
+3.6.9 - Combined B.S. / M.Ed. five year program

 A combined Bachelor of Science and Master of Education program was recently developed between several departments in the college and the School of Education.
-This program, also known as the TEACH program, gives students the opportunity to earn a bachelor's degree in chemistry and a master's degree from the School of Education in as little as five years.
+This program, also known as the TEACH program, gives students the opportunity to earn a bachelor's degree in chemistry and a master's degree from the College of Education in as little as five years.
 The TEACH program synthesizes specific disciplinary content in chemistry with pedagogical and educational foundations.
 Completion of the graduate portion of this program will enable you to obtain a Type 09 teaching certificate from the State of Illinois.
 The certificate allows you to teach chemistry from grades 6 through 12.
 Student teaching is required in the last academic session of the program.
+The principal components of the TEACH program are listed in Table 3.10.